Engine Kid/ Sunn O)))

 All in all, it felt like the duo of Greg Anderson and Stephen O'Malley was remixing the history of black metal for the digital generation.

-After 2005 Stephen O'Malley was much absorbed by a a series of ventures, starting with Khanate.
+After 2005 Stephen O'Malley was mostly absorbed by a a series of ventures, starting with Khanate.

 Ginnungagap debuted with the gothic-sounding two-track EP Return To Nothing (Misanthropic Agenda, 2004) performed by a trio of O'Malley on guitar, Khanate's Tim Wyskida on gong and tympani, Gerritt Wittmer on laptop.
 However Ginnungagap's Remeindre (2005) was a collaboration between O'Malley, Alexander Tucker and Tony Sylvester (Iron Monkey, Teeth Of The Lions Rule The Divine) of almost eastern-tinged new-age music.
 The same moniker was adopted again for the one sided-LP Crashed Like Wretched Moth (Conspiracy, 2006) of mostly solo piano music.